Valnhe/Valnhe/README.md

 ### Hi! ✨

-I am a CS engineering student who really likes pink 🧁.
+- I am a CS Engineering student who really likes pink 🌸.
+- Currently, just studying (and sometimes programming) 💻.

 <!--
 **Valnhe/Valnhe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.